mheerdink/bayesian_ICC/README.md

 This class estimate ICC values for many variables at the same time and in the same model; just give it a character vector with all desired variable as the first argument.

+## On the test value of 0.01

+The hypotheses test, by default, if the estimated ICC value is greater than 0.01.
+Why not 0, you may ask?

+The Bayesian estimation ensures that all estimated ICC values will be in the interval [0,1].
+Thus, the confidence intervals for the estimated ICC values will always exclude 0, and this is not a meaningful test.
+To check this, just run fit$icc1(test_value = 0) on a fit object.
+All ICCs will be significant, no matter how small.

+The value of 0.01 is just a random small number.
+Feel free to set your own lower bound using the test_value parameter to all icc functions.

 ## Example using data from the multilevel package

 ```r